piotrwawrzyn/allegrosniper/README.md

 - Super fast buyer, optimized to buy an item in 1x PUT and 1x POST calls
 - Displays a summary table at the end
 - Highly configurable
-- Works on both Linux and PC
+- Works on both Linux and Windows

 ## Installation